fedekunze/specs/insurance/insurance.md

 # A Slashing Insurance Scheme for BPoS

-**Author**: Federico Kunze <federico@tendermint.com>
+**Author**: Federico Kunze - <federico@tendermint.com>

 **Date**: April 22, 2019

 ## Abstract

 The current proposal aims to create an insurance mechanism that refunds delegators in case one of her delegated validators is slashed.
 This model effectively provides incentive for both validators and delegators by providing them another source of revenue and solving risk averse holding strategies.

 ## Problem

 ### Delegator risk aversion due to slashing

-Part of the security of the Cosmos Hub, involves that once a validator gets slashed due to any of the conditions of the network, the delegator bond also gets slashed.
+Part of the security of the Cosmos Hub, involves that once a validator gets slashed due to an infraction (eg: double slashing or downtime), the delegator bond also gets slashed.

 This outcome can prevent risk averse users from delegating their staking tokens (`ATOM` in the Cosmos Hub), even when their tokens get diluted due to inflation.

-Also, while some validators or wallets could already implement insurance for their users using an off-chain implementation (either using cryptocurrencies or fiat), this is not as desirable as having it enforced in-protocol.
-This is because the insurance terms might not be publicly available, differences in regulatory legislations can have different outcomes and that there's no transfarent way to check if the issuer had enough funds to pay for the insurance at a given date.
+ Even though validators or wallets could already implement insurance for their users using an off-chain implementation (either using cryptocurrencies or fiat), this is not as desirable as having it enforced in-protocol.
+This is because the insurance terms might not be publicly available, differences in regulatory legislations can have different outcomes and that there's no transparent way to check if the issuer had enough funds to pay for the insurance at a given date.

 ### Network Security